marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 Promoting a good developer has many positives.
 It ensures that the new manager won't be a mere conduit for communication.
-Having experience in the field will help them facilitate the technical discussions.
+Having experience in the field helps facilitate technical discussions.

 However, The Venn diagram intersection between skills required to be a good developer and to be a good manager is narrow.
-Facilitation skills do not regularly feature on the good-developer skill set as much as it should.
+Facilitation skills do not regularly feature on the good-developer skill set as much as they should.

-My first challenge stepping into the role was to manage my own conflicts of interest.
-Not only I wanted to keep coding at the same pace, I did not have guidance and mentorship to progress on the management path.
+I did not have guidance and mentorship once I became a manager.
+On top of that, I wanted to keep coding at the same pace as before.
+This situation made it harder for me to manage my own conflicts of interested between coding and managing.

 That meant that I wasn't facilitating much.
 The lack of leadership and direction quickly hampered the development of one of my teams.